-If you’re going to visit Thailand for the first time, you’ll likely spend time in Bangkok, the eclectic capital city.
+If you’re going to visit Thailand for the first time, you’ll likely spend at least one day in Bangkok, the eclectic capital city.

-Bangkok can overwhelm even the most seasoned traveller.
-As soon as you step from the airport, you’ll find yourself bombarded with sights and sounds.
-It’s also a place of contrats, with modern mega-malls steps from hundred year old village homes.
-Buddhist monks with smartphones wander the streets beside tourists and locals.
-You can even choose to travel the city by tuk-tuk, or by the more modern MRT rail system.
+24 hours in Bangkok can overwhelm even the most seasoned traveller.
+As soon as you step out of the airport, you’ll find yourself bombarded with sights and sounds.
+Any Bangkok itinerary uncovers a city of contrasts where modern mega-malls loom steps from hundred-year-old village homes, Buddhist monks with smartphones wander the streets alongside tourists & locals, and tuk-tuks ply the streets as an alternative to the modern MRT rail system.

-In fact, you could spend weeks exploring narrow alleys and floating markets and still need to come back to see more.
+Visiting Bangkok in one day, you won’t see it all.
+In fact, you could spend weeks exploring Bangkok’s narrow alleys and floating markets and still need to come back to see more.

 Don’t know where to begin?
 Plan your trip before you go with this complete 1-day Bangkok itinerary…